supaflyENJOY/DynamicsDocs/docs/Patients/AuthorizationServices.md

 # Authorization Services

-## Authorization Services Main Grid

-Currently, there is no main grid displaying Authorization Service records since no need was expressed.
-To view all Authorization Service records, utilize Advanced Find (which is OOB from Dynamics.)

 ## Authorization Service Main Form
 By selecting a record from the Authorization Services sub grid (on an Authorization Form) or from the expanded Authorization Main Grid, the Authorization Service Main Form will open.
 The Authorization Service Main Form has 1 tab to display all information needed.